OnofriAndreaPG/stats4biology/content/articles/BlogdownSteps.md

 2. Replaced '{{ .Summary | html }}' with '{{ .Content | html }}'
 3. Saved the file as 'RSS.xml'under the 'layouts' directory.

+# Step 11 - Further info on Google Analytics (10/12/2020)

+A very kind reader (Emma) emailed me that there have been some relevant updates for Google analytics (v4).
+She pointed me to the following guide: [https://www.websiteplanet.com/blog/ultimate-beginners-guide-google-analytics/](https://www.websiteplanet.com/blog/ultimate-beginners-guide-google-analytics/).
+This is useful, to have a better comprehension of the whole Google Analytics platform, just in case someone is interested.